Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Rakesh Jhunjhunwala's Investment Philosophy

 "He promised his clients an 18% return, indicating promising returns on steady investment.
-He went further in citing how he had transformed 12 lakh rupees into 30 lakh rupees in simply one year".
+He went further in citing how he had transformed 12 lakh rupees into 30 lakh rupees in one year".

 The Vital Role of Long-Term Investment